writtmeyer/training/README.md

  - Access to online resources
  - Content provider access

-*Please note:* This project is not complete in any way and cuts some corners to stay easy to grasps for Android beginners.
+*Please note:* This project is not complete in any way and cuts some corners to stay easy to grasp for Android beginners.